 Section 4 of HRSA's SF-424 Application Guide provides instructions for the budget, budget narrative, staffing plan and personnel requirements, assurances, certifications, and abstract.
 You must submit the information outlined in the Application Guide in addition to the program-specific information below.
-You are responsible for reading and complying with the instructions included in HRSA's SF-424 Application Guide except where the NOFO instructs you to do otherwise.
-You must submit the application in the English language and must be in the terms of U.S. dollars (45 CFR § 75.111(a)).
+You are responsible for reading and complying with the instructions included in HRSA's SF-424 Application Guide except where instructed in the NOFO to do otherwise.
+You must submit the application in the English language and in the terms of U.S. dollars (45 CFR § 75.111(a)).

-See Section 8.5 of the Application Guide for the Application Completeness Checklist.
+See Section 8.5 of the SF-424 Application Guide for the Application Completeness Checklist.